Cynodon dactylon

 Recognize it by its fine to medium blades, 1–3 mm wide, and its aggressive web of stolons and underground rhizomes.
 Those creeping stems knit together a dense carpet that recovers quickly from sports, dogs, and regular mowing.

-These cultivars are often bred for tighter growth, darker green color, and quicker recovery from divots, but they usually require sod or sprigs rather than seed.
+Pick a hybrid type if you are sodding a sports field, a home putting green, or a showpiece front yard.
+These cultivars are bred for tighter growth, darker green color, and quicker recovery from divots, but they usually require sod or sprigs rather than seed.

 Give Bermuda a spot that bakes in 6–8+ hours of direct sun, and it rewards you with thick, tight turf.
 Shade tolerance is poor, so trees that work fine over hosta or hydrangea borders often thin this grass badly.